flyingcatdeveloper/nce/README.md

 Keep updated on whats new with our DevLog, so you can see what is fixed and added.

+### Saves your data locally

+This project saves your data using localStorage and IndexedDB.
+You can always come back to your project.

 ### Change Your Settings

 Change your settings to your preferences.
 Settings Include: